Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 What to do after a negative UTI test

 False negative UTI tests can occur due to factors like low bacterial counts or even improper testing.
 This results in undetected infections and could be easily ignored.
+For example, urinalysis often uses dipstick tests as a quick diagnostic tool, but these tests can miss infections, especially chronic or persistent ones.
+Dipstick tests and urine microscopy look for white blood cells and red blood cells in the urine as indicators of infection, but their absence does not always rule out a UTI.
+It's important to note that not all bacteria found in the bladder are necessarily causing harm; some may be harmless or even beneficial.
 The real headache comes when there are persistent symptoms.
 Understanding these reasons is important to be proactive about your health and ensuring that correct diagnosis and treatment are done.

 Accuracy of UTI Tests and Causes of False Negatives